gilmore-lab/speech-to-text-terms/README.md

 Other Options - Terms not logged and reviewed

 - [Listen by Code Website](http://www.listenbycode.com/)
-    - Terms of Service not on website.
-Emailed support@listenbycode.com to inquire on 1/4/2019.
+    - [Listen by Code Terms](lbc-terms.md) Terms of Service not on website.
+          - Emailed support@listenbycode.com to inquire on 1/4/2019.
+          - Privacy Policy for Read the Docs was sent.
+Need to clarify relationship between the two.
 - [RevSpeech API Website](https://www.rev.ai/)
     - Terms of Service not on website.
 Emailed support@rev.ai to inquire on 1/4/2019.